ibexa/documentation-developer/docs/getting_started/first_steps.md

 6\.
 Move the existing `full\blog_post.html.twig` file under `site_design`.

 7\.
 Copy it also under `de_design`.
-Modify the second one, so you can preview the effect.
+Modify the second one in any way (for example, add some html), so you can preview the effect.

 8\.
 To see the difference between the different themes, compare what is displayed at `<yourdomain>/<content-name>` and `<yourdomain>/de/<content-name>`